A default system with overspilling contagion: Main result

 It would be tempting to denote the process $\ell$ appearing in (\ref{el}) $\ell^\C$, to reflect that it corresponds to the survival probabilities in the group $\C$.
 However, we refrain from doing so; instead our notation will be: $\ell=\ell^{\N-\C}$.
 We make the choice that subsets of $\N$ appearing as superscripts indicate the contagious entities.
 Indeed, we observe that:

 i.e., we can consider that $\N-\C$ is in fact the set of contagious debtors when computing the above probability.
 This is because under $\P^\N$, the contagion produced by a particular debtor occurs only after its default and is inexistent before.
-In mathematical terms: as resulting from the expressions in Proposition \ref{PropChangeMeasure}.
+In mathematical terms, the following Radon-Nikod\'ym density processes satisfy as resulting from the expressions in Proposition \ref{PropChangeMeasure}.